eltrino/diamantedesk-documentation/user-guide/tickets.md

 ## Ticket Filters

-All the tickets in the system can be filtered according to each of the parameters described in the table below.
-To learn more about filtering in DiamanteDesk, follow this [link](filtering.html).
+All tickets in the system can be filtered according to each of the parameters described in the table below.
+To learn more about filtering in DiamanteDesk, follow this [link](filters.html).

 Filter   | Description
 ------------- | -------------
 Key  | Enter the required branch key and click **Update**.
 Ticket Key consists of the branch key and ticket sequence number and has next format {_branchKey_}-{_ticketSequenceNumber_}.
 Subject | Provide the summary of a ticket in this field.
 Branch | Select the required branch from the drop-down list and click **Update**.
-Assignee | To filter the tickets assigned to a specific person, enter the name of that person into the **Assignee** field. _**Note:** You can't change this value when looking through the tickets in **My tickets** and **My new tickets** categories, the assignee in these categories is always an owner of the account._
+Assignee | To filter the tickets assigned to a specific person, enter the name of that person into the **Assignee** field.
 Priority | Set the filter to **Low**, **Medium** or **High** priority to seed out the tickets of the unnecessary priority.
-<a name="status"></a>Status | To filter the tickets according to their prioroties, click the down arrow and select one or several statuses.
+<a name="status"></a>Status | To filter the tickets according to their priorities, click the down arrow and select one or several statuses.
 The available statuses are: **New**, **Open**, **Pending**, **In progress**, **Closed** and **On Hold**.
-Created | Select the date range when the tickets could could be updated either from a drop-down calendar or by selecting one of the available variables (Now, today, Start of the week, Start of the month, Start of the quarter, Start of the year).
+Created | Select the date range when the tickets could be updated either from a drop-down calendar or by selecting one of the available variables (**Now, Today, Start of the week, Start of the month, Start of the quarter, Start of the year**).
-Updated | Select the date range when the tickets could could be updated either from a drop-down calendar or by selecting one of the available variables (Now, today, Start of the week, Start of the month, Start of the quarter, Start of the year).
+Updated | Select the date range when the tickets could be updated either from a drop-down calendar or by selecting one of the available variables (**Now, Today, Start of the week, Start of the month, Start of the quarter, Start of the year**).

 <a name="create-a-new-ticket"></a>
 ## Create a New Ticket